dekorateio/dekorate/design.md

 The kubernetes `model` is very complex and deeply nested object structure and for a good reason: `It needs to fit to every signle deployment use case out there.`
 The deployment of a java application though is something more concrete and can be described by something simpler than the actual model.

-During the process of gathering and combining information from multiple annotation processors its more practical and less error prone to apply them to a more simplified representation of the `model`. which is what the `config` essentially is.
+During the process of gathering and combining information from multiple annotation processors its more practical and less error prone to apply them to a more simplified representation of the `model`, which is what the `config` essentially is.
 So, during the processing phase we use `configurators` to apply the information gathered in each step to the `config`.

 Once the `configuration` is finalized, the actual `model` is populated.
 Since different `processors` are creating different kinds of `config` we need to combine them all in order to build the `model`.